JJ/hoborg/text/text.md

 So we were going back to the United States of America.
 What was left of them, anyways.
-They still seemed all too happy to shoot the odd border patrol or even taking an useless pop at an airship, but was mostly happy to get rid of second-rate citizens, or so it seemed.
+They still seemed all too happy to shoot the odd border patrol or even taking an useless pop at an airship, but were mostly happy to get rid of second-rate citizens, or so it seemed.

 That was apparently not enough to restore the broken railway links between the Republic and the US.
-Beyond Mobile, the railroad was blown up to, at least, Red Bluff.
+Beyond Mobile, the railroad was blown up to, at least in Red Bluff.
 So the easiest way to go from here to there, from the real Land of the Free to the purported Land of the Free, was to sail from Pensacola.

 So it was Noah's Ark all over again, as Boris the circus manager said at least one zillion times before, during and after boarding.
-Not that we did not know already that all that Noah stuff was a big steaming pile of elephant dung, but if you put lions and horses and bearded women and whatnots inside a steamer they're gonna get mighty nervous, I tell ya.
+Not that we didn't know already that all that Noah stuff was a big steaming pile of elephant dung, but if you put lions and horses and bearded women and whatnots inside a steamer they're gonna get mighty nervous, I tell ya.
 So no way Noah would have made it for forty days.
 Unless he got him a circus manager like we did.
-Friend of saying platitudes, but a good organizer all the same.
+Fond of saying platitudes, but a good organizer all the same.

 Yes, I would have preferred an airship.
 The circus comisario was on its